How to complete your to-do list by lunchtime

 Notice how one scarily big task has been broken down into more manageable chunks, including allocated time for well-earned rest time.
-My breaks often involve coffee and puppies, but you might prefer to spend yours watering plants or catching up with a human friend – whatever works for you!
+My breaks often involve coffee and dog, but you might prefer to spend yours watering plants or catching up with a human friend – whatever works for you.

 This method works so well because instead of giving yourself a single looming deadline, you’re allowing yourself to progress through a series of small, achievable tasks.
 Each completed item brings you closer to your goal, and by setting yourself a realistic deadline for each one, your mind will become focused on meeting it.